Farenheith/base-project-config/README.md

 * using nyc for validating coverage;
 * using tslint to ensure sintax;

-Look that, if all of this is a must have for you, installing base-project-config will put all this packages automatically in your project with a default recommended configuration, making the creating of new project much easier
+Look that, if all of this is a must have for you, installing base-project-config will put all this packages automatically in your project with a default recommended configuration, making the creating of new project much easier.

 ## How to install it?